Top Posts & Pages

 Mike Hodges, a British filmmaker of some repute who made key films in the careers of Michael Caine (“Get Carter”) and Clive Owen (“Croupier”) has died at the ripe old age of 90.
 He did “The Terminal Man” and “Flash … Continue reading

-Comments Off on RIP Mike Hodges, Brit director of Caine and Clive Owen thrillers and “Flash Gordon”
+Posted in Reviews, previews, profiles and movie news | Comments Off on RIP Mike Hodges, Brit director of Caine and Clive Owen thrillers and “Flash Gordon”

 The uproar over “Nepo Babies,” in and out of Hollywood

 As the author of this New York Mag piece and its accompanying genealogy chart acknowledges, show business isn’t the only place nepotism exists in the American “meritocracy.”
-An early direct encounter I had with that was lightly mocking, in a … Continue reading
+An early direct encounter I had with that was lightly mocking, when in … Continue reading

-Comments Off on The uproar over “Nepo Babies,” in and out of Hollywood
+Posted in Reviews, previews, profiles and movie news | Comments Off on The uproar over “Nepo Babies,” in and out of Hollywood

 Netflixable?
 “Blade of the 47 Ronin” is just “Blade,” only sillier